Based on years of experience, Can Do Canines has developed the following process to partner the right Assistance Dog to each qualifying Applicant.

 When your training as a team is complete, you’ll take two certification tests.
 One test demonstrates all of the tasks your dog was trained to perform for you, and the other test rates your control over your dog in public settings.
 When your dog passes both tests, it is considered a “Certified Assistance Dog” and your meetings with our trainer will come to an end.
 You’ll continue practicing with your dog on a regular basis to maintain the skills and good habits you’ve worked so hard to build.

-After certification, we will feature you and your dog in our newsletter, Tails For You.
-You’ll receive an identification card and be scheduled to attend the next public graduation ceremony (held in May and November).
+After certification, we will feature you and your dog on this website, and possibly in other publicity.
+You’ll receive an identification card and be scheduled to attend the next public graduation ceremony (held in February, June and October).
 You and your dog will be properly honored as the special team you’ve become.

 You’re encouraged to invite your family and friends to help you celebrate this very special day as you receive a diploma and your dog receives a graduate identification cape and a canine-style diploma!
 After graduation, you and your dog are finally on your own, but Can Do Canines’ advice and support remain only a phone call or email away.